Abhishek-Iyer1/abhishek-iyer1.github.io/_portfolio/portfolio-3.md

 collection: portfolio
 ---

-To reach a state where autonomous public transport and personal vehicles are reliably operating, there are still many challenges to be tackled.
-Here we take a look at the most fundamental problem in order to get from a start point to an end point autonomously - detecting the lane we need to be in.
+<p class="special">To reach a state where autonomous public transport and personal vehicles are reliably operating, there are still many challenges to be tackled.
+Here we take a look at the most fundamental problem in order to get from a start point to an end point autonomously - detecting the lane we need to be in.</p>

 <style>
     .body {